-All songwriters / artists need to complete the pre-registration form on the website and submit all correct contact details.
+All songwriters/artists need to complete the pre-registration form on the website and submit all correct contact details, pre-registration will open soon.

 The organisers of the contest will be in contact with the pre-registered artists to notify them of the entries details.